I updated from Windows 8 to Windows 8.1 and now 3DMark refuses to start. Incompatible?

 My benchmark score from 3DMark Ice Storm fluctuates wildly between runs.
 Is something wrong?

 3DMark Ice Storm was designed for mobile devices such as tablets and netbooks, so is a very lightweight test for any modern high end gaming PC.
 On high end systems the framerate can be over 1000 frames per second.
 On such systems 3DMark Ice Storm really isn't the correct test to run as even a tiny variation in the time it takes to render each frame can cause major changes in the framerate, leading to major fluctuation in the final score.
-As a rule of thumb, if you score more than 40 000 points in 3DMark Ice Storm, your system is "too good" for the test and you should instead use 3DMark Cloud Gate or 3DMark Fire Strike to benchmark your system.
+As a rule of thumb, if you score more than 40 000 points in 3DMark Ice Storm, your system is "too good" for the test and you should instead use 3DMark Sky Diver or 3DMark Fire Strike to benchmark your system.

 Also note that some power saving features may trigger when running Ice Storm.
 The benchmark load is so light that the video card may decide that lower operating frequency is fine and this may cause the score to fluctuate.
 If you are seeking the highest possible score in this test on a high end system, you may need to explicitly force your video card to operate in "high power" mode through video driver settings.

 On very fast setups and on most multi-GPU (SLI/Crossfire) configurations, 3DMark Cloud Gate will also end up being limited by your processor and you will see similar (if smaller) effect.
-You should always use the benchmark most appropriate for the hardware you are benchmarking - the performance range of hardware that can be benchmarked using 3DMark is simply far too wide to cover it all with just a single test and that is the reason why 3DMark includes three different tests and the extreme preset for Fire Strike to cover all cases - even situations involving heavily overclocked processors and multi-GPU SLI/Crossfire setups cooled using liquid nitrogen or liquid helium.
+You should always use the benchmark most appropriate for the hardware you are benchmarking - the performance range of hardware that can be benchmarked using 3DMark is simply far too wide to cover it all with just a single test and that is the reason why 3DMark includes four different tests and the extreme preset for Fire Strike to cover all cases - even situations involving heavily overclocked processors and multi-GPU SLI/Crossfire setups cooled using liquid nitrogen or liquid helium.

 I changed my desktop resolution and my scores changed slightly.
 Why?